binodmx/sinhala-songs-corpus/README.md

 ## Description

-There are 2270 Sinhala songs with 10 attributes. `sinhala_songs_corpus.json` consists of a json array of json objects.
+There are 2270 Sinhala songs each with 10 attributes. `sinhala_songs_corpus.json` consists of a json array of json objects.

 ## Attributes